cloudflare/cloudflare-docs/content/reference-architecture/architectures/magic-transit.md

 * **Protect and Process:** All customer traffic is inspected for attacks.
 Advanced and automated mitigation techniques are applied immediately upon detecting an attack.
 Additional functions such as load balancing, next-generation firewall, content caching, and serverless compute are also available as a service.

-* **Accelerate:** Clean traffic is routed over Cloudflare’s low-latency network links for optimal throughput and handed off over IP tunnels (either GRE or IPsec) or private network interconnects (PNI) to the origin network.
-Magic Transit uses Anycast IP addresses for Cloudflare’s tunnel endpoints, meaning that any server in any data center is capable of encapsulating and decapsulating packets for the same tunnel.
+* **Accelerate:** Clean traffic is routed over Cloudflare's low-latency network links for optimal throughput and handed off over IP tunnels (either GRE or IPsec) or private network interconnects (PNI) to the origin network.
+Magic Transit uses Anycast IP addresses for Cloudflare's tunnel endpoints, meaning that any server in any data center is capable of encapsulating and decapsulating packets for the same tunnel.
 For more details specifically on tunnels and encapsulation, refer to [GRE and IPsec tunnels](/magic-transit/reference/tunnels/).

 ### Baking resilience into our network using Anycast

-Magic Transit uses Anycast IP addresses for its end of the network tunnel endpoints — so a single tunnel configured from a customer’s network to Cloudflare connects to all Cloudflare global data centers (excluding the [China Network](/china-network/)).
-This does not add strain on the router; from the router’s perspective, it is a single tunnel to a single IP endpoint.
+Magic Transit uses Anycast IP addresses for its end of the network tunnel endpoints — so a single tunnel configured from a customer's network to Cloudflare connects to all Cloudflare global data centers (excluding the [China Network](/china-network/)).
+This does not add strain on the router; from the router's perspective, it is a single tunnel to a single IP endpoint.

 This works because while the tunnel endpoint is technically bound to an IP address, it need not be bound to a specific device.
 Any device that can strip off the outer headers and then route the inner packet can handle any packet sent over the tunnel.

-In the event of a network outage or other issues, tunnels fail over automatically — with no impact to a customer’s network performance.
+In the event of a network outage or other issues, tunnels fail over automatically — with no impact to a customer's network performance.

 ## Deployment Architectures for Magic Transit

 ### Default Configuration (Ingress Only, Direct Server Return)

 By default, Magic Transit processes traffic in the ingress direction only (from the Internet to the customer network).
-The server return traffic back to the clients is routed by the customer's DC edge router via its uplinks to the Internet/ISP based on the edge router’s default routing table.
+The server return traffic back to the clients is routed by the customer's DC edge router via its uplinks to the Internet/ISP based on the edge router's default routing table.
 This server return traffic will not transit through Cloudflare via tunnels.
 This is referred to as Direct Server Return (DSR).

 The network diagram in Figure 2 illustrates such a Magic Transit setup, and the end-to-end packet flow of Magic Transit-protected traffic.
 The tunnel in this setup uses GRE for encapsulation.